rrobbes/EngineeringOfMobileSystems/lec5-lists-input/README.md

 Note that having the simulators running is processor intensive.

+### Creating a new project

+The easiest is to follow the instruction on the [expo website](https://expo.io/learn).
+In a nutshell:

+- Donwload and install [NodeJS](https://nodejs.org/en/) (on windows, you can use the LTS release if you run into trouble)
+- Install expo with npm `npm install expo-cli --global` (you might need to do this step with super-user right.
+- Then issue the following 3 commands
+- `expo init project-name`
+- `cd project-name`
+- `expo start`

+### Errors while running Expo

+In case you have an error related to regular expressions when starting the expo server (`expo start`), check if it is similar to [this error](https://github.com/expo/expo-cli/issues/1074) (particularly if you are using Windows).
+If that's the case, it is likely that the version of node that you use is too recent, and there is an incompatibility.
+Try to use an older version such as the [LTS release](https://nodejs.org/en/).

 ## Example: Contacts application

 In the next few lectures we will build a contact application.
 By the end it will: